 Asian Hornet is a voracious predator of other insects, feeding on the protein in their thorax, and is a danger to our native insects in general, and to honey bees in particular.
 Colonies of honey bees represent a particularly attractive food source to Asian Hornet, and can be rapidly destroyed by this predation.

 We ask that members of the public, as well as beekeepers, learn to recognise the Asian Hornet, and keep a look out for it.
 The picture below will help you with identification, and there's further information here.
 The Asian Hornet Watch app for iOS or Android makes identification and reporting sightings easy.
-Alternatively you can use an online report form or you can email email@example.com (please include a photograph).
+Alternatively you can use an online report form or you can email firstname.lastname@example.org (please include a photograph).
+Please also let us know if you identify an Asian Hornet in our locality.
+If you can, trap the insect alive so that you can make a definite identification and give the authorities an opportunity to track it to find any nest.